oicr-gsi/shesmu/language.md

 #### List Modification
 - _expr_ `$` modifications... collector

-Takes the elements in a list and process them using the supplied modificiatiosn and then computes a result using  the collector.
+Takes the elements in a list and process them using the supplied modifications and then computes a result using  the collector.

 ### Terminals